rbalakrishnan26/test_github_upload/README.md

-this is a test file.
-Testing the upload function on 17th April 2024.
-Retesting the upload function on 17th April 2024.Testing again on 23rd April 2024.Testing again
+This is to test the git push function from HPC milliways login node on April 24th 2024